Why PC?

 The human eye can see far beyond a measly 30 or 60FPS

-Also, the argument about ~24FPS providing a "better cinematic experience" is completely made up.
+Also, the argument about ~24FPS providing a "better cinematic experience" is incorrect.
 The film industry adopted 24FPS as a standard because back in the 1930s, higher framerate films took up too much physical film and lower framerate films were difficult to synchronize with the audio.
 Games don't need framerate caps because frames are generated in realtime as many times per second as your graphics card can handle, displayed to the screen, and then removed from memory to make room for the next frame.

 Academic studies have proven that higher framerates increase player performance